datadrivenenvirolab/day-of-data-2.0/5-Geospatial analysis/Geospatial_analysis.md

 ---

-# Operations on Image COllections
+# Operations on Image Collections

 ### Select the first n numbers of images in a collection (based on property)